Do you accept walk-ins? Do I need to pre-register for class?

 Now that my newborn’s finally here, I could really use a helping hand in learning how to care for myself and baby, get support and recover.
 Any suggestions?

 Yes.
-No matter how prepared you are for your baby’s big arrival, there’s nothing like the real thing when baby’s actually here!
+No matter how prepared you are for your baby’s big arrival, there’s nothing like the real thing when the baby’s actually here!
 To help you smoothly and calmly transition into this extraordinary life change is someone called a Postpartum Doula.
-You can receive this comprehensive, holistic and loving postpartum care from Jesika Wachter and The Parent Garden.
-CARE FOR YOU includes : placenta encapsulation; birth processing; emotional and energetic support (reiki and postnatal massage); belly binding and moxabustion treatment.
-CARE FOR YOU + BABY includes : learning and giving infant massage; basic care and instruction to assist you in bathing, diapering and caring for your child’s umbilical cord; assistance and guidance on breastfeeding and lactation, aka Lactation Counselling, and learning baby-wearing 101.
-CARE FOR YOUR HOUSEHOLD includes : light cooking, cleaning and errand-running like grocery and supply shopping, etc. to help keep your homefront in happy working order.
+Caring for you might include: placenta encapsulation; birth processing; emotional and energetic support (reiki and postnatal massage); belly binding and moxibustion treatment.
+Caring for you and baby could include: learning and giving infant massage; basic care and instruction to assist you in bathing, diapering and caring for your child’s umbilical cord; assistance and guidance on breastfeeding and lactation, aka Lactation Counseling, and learning baby-wearing 101.
+Care for your household: light cooking, cleaning and errand-running like grocery and supply shopping, etc. to help keep your home front in happy working order.
 Remember, you don’t have to do it all yourself — having help makes all the difference in the world!